coursemaster44/Section-7/README.md

 Click on Update

 **Step 21.Ec2>Auto Scaling Group>asg-cd>Instances**
-- See the lifecycle behaviour pending>pending-wait>pending-wait:proceed>INservice
+- See the lifecycle behaviour pending>pending-wait>pending-wait:proceed>Inservice

 **Step 22.Click the new Instance and copy & paste the Public IP address in browser to see it running**
 - e.g.-13.222.125.52:3000